Crework/Mathematics-for-Machine-Learning/README.md

 ### What to do next?

 Get started with Machine Learning now.
 Crework gives you access to organized free resources to get started with ML.
-Just go to the repository mentioned below.
+Just go to the repository mentioned below:

 [Free Machine Learning Resources](https://github.com/Crework/ML-Resources)